 Electromagnetic Radiation

-Electromagnetic radiation (i.e. light) is a form of energy that is produced by the movement of electrically charged particles through space and was an essential tool to advancing knowledge of the atom.
-The movement of these particles creates two propagating, orthogonal, oscillating fields - an electric field and a magnetic field, in the form of waves travelling at the speed of light.
+Our understanding of atomic structure comes largely from studying how atoms interact with light.
+Electromagnetic radiation (i.e. light) is a form of energy that is produced by the acceleration of electrically charged particles and was an essential tool to advancing knowledge of the atom.
+The acceleration of these particles creates two propagating, orthogonal, oscillating fields - an electric field and a magnetic field, in the form of waves travelling at the speed of light.
 Sound waves are oscillations in air pressure.
 Water waves are oscillations in water height.
 Electromagnetic waves are oscillations in electric and magnetic fields.

 Electromagnetic wave showing oscillating electric (blue) and magnetic (red) fields propagating along the z-axis Electromagnetic wave showing oscillating electric (cyan) and magnetic (red) fields propagating along the z-axis